Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 aaaand its the usual menu we all love to hate(hinting that this is going to be a heap challenge).
 Based on the previous challenge written by Rythm I knew at this point that this will be a long one.

 Diving right in we start to figure out what the binary does.
 There is not much to it.
-We have 3 functions(reset(),create(),display()) that we are working with
+We have 3 functions(reset(),create(), and display()) that we are working with

 ## create